icp4a/bai-emitter-samples/README.md

 ### Java code to send an event with Event Streams

-You send an event in three steps: ensure the schema is registered in the events stream registry, convert the event to binary and send this binary payload.
+You send an event in three steps: ensure the schema is registered in the Event Streams registry, convert the event to binary and send this binary payload.

 #### Procedure to register a schema